 Exercise boosts happiness and lowers stress – instead of spending an hour checking emails before arriving at the office, why not visit the gym instead, or change up your commute by walking to work, at least partly?

-You’ll already feel like you’ve achieved something, setting you up for a productive and innovative day.
+You’ll already feel like you’ve achieved something, setting you up for a productive and innovative day for boosting creativity.

 We can take something positive from the fact that attitudes are shifting.

-Employees and employers alike are recognising that gruelling hours don’t foster creativity or positive morale.
+Employees and employers alike are recognizing that grueling hours don’t foster creativity or positive morale.
 And, if we’re truly only productive for 4 hours a day, being in the office for 12 hours isn’t serving anyone’s interests.

 If work never ends, and we’re stuck in open-plan offices with too many distractions, what can we do?